AdamPanag/learning_web_dev/README.md

 # learning_web_dev
-This is a repository where I will store all my projects during my journy in web developement
+This is a repository where I will store all my projects during my journey in web developement